jugstalt/docs-gviewonline/en/source/webapps/dataexplorer/index.rst

 gView Data Explorer
 ===================

-The program is similar to Windows Explorer, but is specifically designed for administration of geodata.
-After startup, the following window appears:
+The program is comparable to Windows Explorer, but it is specifically designed for managing geospatial data.
+Upon launching, the following window appears:

 .. image::
    img/dataexplorer1.png

-On the left, the file system and the connections to various data sources are displayed in a tree structure.
+On the left, the file system and connections to various data sources are displayed in a tree structure.
-The center part of the window (*Contents*) always displays the contents of the respective node.
+The middle part of the window (*Contents*) always displays the content of the respective node.

 .. toctree::
    :maxdepth: 2
-   :caption: Table of contents:
+   :caption: Inhaltsverzeichnis:

    connections
    fdb/index